space-concordia-robotics/robotics-orin-gui/README.md

 For the cameras to work, open one window as such https://localhost:4200/server.
 Select your camera, if prompted.
 For the everything else to work, in another window as such https://localhost:4200`.
-Also, please use google chrome or chromium, i had alot of issues with firefox
+Also, please use google chrome or chromium, I had a lot of issues with firefox

 # A note on the cameras
 The current system will detect all video cameras that are plugged into the jetson and broadcast them to all connected clients.
 If you don't want a certain camera to transmit (like the ZED2), you will have to go to enumerateMediaDevices() in video-server.component.ts and check the device you are enumerating over !
 Lastly, there is no 'automatic' HTML video system, the html video elements are hardcoded to support a certain number of cameras.
 Right now theres 4, (in video-client.component.html), so if you want fewer than 4 then you will manually have to remove the HTML video elements.